Joint CFO-Channel Estimation under Strong Inter-Cell Interference for Low-Altitude Radio Mapping: Multi-Block Processing for Joint CFO-Channel Estimation

 We first characterize the correlation between the received signal and the reference signals.
-For an arbitrary \ac{ssb} $p$ of the received signal, we define the normalized cross-correlation between the received samples $\mathbf{y}$ and the two synchronization sequences $\mathbf{c}_{k,0}$ and $\mathbf{c}_{k,1}$ as
+For synchronization block $p$, define the normalized cross-correlation between the received samples and the $i$th synchronization sequences of transmitter $k$, \emph{i.e.}, $\mathbf{c}_{k,0}$ and $\mathbf{c}_{k,1}$, as

 where $k\in\mathcal{K}$, $p\in\mathcal{P}$, and $i\in\{0,1\}$.